clonegarden/Karu-Idle-JS-Game/README.md

 	*Avatar Boutique: Spend your hard earned Karu Gems on powerful avatar skills!
 	*Themes: A colorful theme and a night mode for style!
 	*Music: The game has background music, and unlockable songs too!
+	*Login and User Managament

 ---
-## Latest Release [v1.0]
+## Latest Release [v0.1]

-	Version 1.0 is the first complete version of the game, it has 5 avatars, 2 themes, 2 songs and 7 achievements.
+	Version 1.0 is the first complete version of Kary the game, it has 5 avatars, 2 themes, 2 songs and 7 achievements.
 The game has been published in several social media.
+	Version 0.1 is the first working deployment of the Nodejs version.

 ---
 ## What's coming next?

 	-More music is being added into the game!
 	-More avatars and skills are being added!
+	-User/Character control
+	-Stories!
+	-Inventary
+	-A Fixed Hub from where to get to missions.

 ---
-Idle Games can be a bit addicting, it's weird how just watching a number grow makes you feel somehow rewarded.
-I love idle games myself, so I'm always trying to make one whenever I learn a new language.